-While the rest of Malaysia lives quietly and simply, the city of Kuala Lumpur keeps up with contemporary culture and modern evolution.
+While the rest of Malaysia lives quietly and simply, the city of Kuala Lumpur – frequently referred to as KL – keeps up with contemporary culture and modern evolution.
 Glass high-rises, glitzy hotels, and hundreds of restaurants offering five-star international cuisine line the city.
 Despite its modernization, however, Kuala Lumpur holds its history sacred.

-Whether you’re vacationing in Kuala Lumpur or your flight to Kuala Lumpur is a stopping point before further Malaysia travel, take some time and explore the city.
+Whether you’re vacationing or your flight to Kuala Lumpur is a stopping point before further Malaysian travel, take some time to explore the city.
 Start in Merdeka Square (translated to “Independence Square”), and visit the Sultan Abdul Building, where the city’s government branches sit; the Royal Selangor Club, a high-ranking social club; and the Old Kuala Lumpur Railway Station.
 The area of Jalan Petaling hosts outdoor markets and shops influenced mainly by the Chinese community.
-A jaunt across the river will land you in Lake Gardens where travelers can explore Kuala Lumpur’s bird park, butterfly park, and other gardens.
+A jaunt across the river will land you in Lake Gardens where travelers can explore Kuala Lumpur’s bird park, Butterfly Park, and other gardens.